Join a Book Club!

 FUNdaMENTALS Reading Club | Woodlands Regional Library

 A reading club formed to encourage the confident use of English amongst adults in a comfortable environment.
-And what better way to polish your language, than through a poignant book?
-Come join us to hone your English proficiency, discuss and bond over a book.
-Make some friends along the way and always go back home feeling accomplished.
+What better way to polish your language than through reading and discussing a good book?
+Join us in this reading club to improve your English, make some friends and go home enriched.
 Open to adults only.

 Heartlands Book Club | Bukit Batok Public Library